vojtechsedlak/courtney/site/content/services/eating-disorders/_index.md

 ---
 title: Eating Disorders Counselling
 quote: '"Talk to yourself like you would to someone you love."'
-author: '-Brenee Brown'
+author: -Brenee Brown
+image: /img/plate-g.png
 heading: What we offer
-description: This is the description
+description: This is the description (this ield is not used)
 testimonials:
   - author: Elisabeth Kaurismäki
     quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was